Món Casteller Human Tower Museum of Catalonia: The museum

-The building is not a closed space, rather it is connects the two arcaded Plaça del Blat and Plaça de l’Oli, maintaining their ancestral urban continuity.
-It also creates a new, circular shaped plaza that opens up in a spectacular way in the medieval section.
+The building is not a closed space, rather it connects the two arcaded Plaça del Blat and Plaça de l’Oli, maintaining their ancestral urban continuity.
+It also creates a new, circular-shaped plaza that opens up in a spectacular way in the medieval section.
 A 20 m-high pillar of light stands over the building.
 The chromatic changes of this luminous lighthouse symbolise the different colours of the shirts worn by the human tower groups.

 On the ground floor are the reception area, the shop, the cafeteria and, as the zenith of the visit, the immersive and sensorial area.

 The mezzanine opens up to the pedagogical area, the archive and the Human Tower Documentation Centre (CEDOCA in Catalan) which safeguards the documentation related to human towers and its own resources.

 The first floor holds the area for experiences made up of the permanent museum exhibition and there is also a room for temporary exhibitions.

-The basement is the headquarters of the Coordinator of Catalan Human Tower Groups, while the roof open on to a viewpoint terrace with views of the highest bell tower in Catalonia.
+The basement is the headquarters of the Coordinator of Catalan Human Tower Groups, while the roof opens onto a viewpoint terrace with views of the highest bell tower in Catalonia.